akshaykmr/emailtrail/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 <p>
 Analyse hops taken by an Email to reach you.
 Get structured information about each hop - Hostnames, Protocol used, Timestamp, and Delay.
 </p>

+**Only tested with Python 2.7**

 **In your project:** `pip install emailtrail` or if you use [pipenv](http://pipenv.org/) like me `pipenv install emailtrail`